 YEC News & Updates

-York Electric offered TEN $1,000 Touchstone Energy Scholarships to graduating high school seniors who are members of York Electric at each … More »
+York Electric Cooperative will give a $1,000 Touchstone Energy® Scholarship* to a high school senior at each one of these … More »

 We’re Looking Out For You!